 The country's solid waste management systems are poorly equipped to meet current demand.
 Outside of Tashkent, only rudimentary waste management systems operate, the collected garbage is simply thrown into open landfills outside the village.

 Target 12.4.
-By 2030, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.
+By 2030, achieve the environmentally sound use of chemicals and all waste throughout their life cycle in accordance with agreed international principles, and reduce their release into the air, water and soil by half to minimize their negative impact on human health and the environment.

 Target 12.5.
 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

 Target 12.6.
-Encourage companies, especially large ones, to adopt sustainable production practices and integrate sustainability information into their reporting cycle.
+Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.

 Target 12.7.
 Expand the use of environmental standards in public procurement practices.